 Being a business owner gives you special investment opportunities that non-business owners simply cannot access.

-Taking advantage of the opportunity to reinvest into and grow your business is an incredibly powerful wealth-building tool.
-Investing in stocks, bonds, or gold very likely will not come anywhere close to the expected total returns of thoughtful reinvestment into your business.
+Taking advantage of the opportunity to reinvest in and grow your business is an incredibly powerful wealth-building tool.
+Investing in stocks, bonds, or gold very likely will not come anywhere close to the expected total returns of thoughtful reinvestment.

 But, having most of your net worth tied up in your business presents significant risks.
 Declines in business are unfortunately common events.
 That might bring a potentially permanent impairment of your investments in your business.